 5 Ways to Earn the Most Money as a Travel Nurse

 Many of the larger travel nurse agencies will sign corporate leases and offer them to their nurse travelers.
 But those leases come with corporate price tags.
 Other large agencies will offer you free housing to stay in one of their preferred hotels.
 But if hefty housing costs and staying in hotels is not your thing, you’ll want to consider finding your own housing, and saving a bit of that housing stipend for something a bit more fun than housing.
 This way you can choose exactly what part of town you’d like to live, how much you’d like to pay, what sorts of accommodations you’d like to have, all while saving a little money.

 We know what you’re thinking: finding housing can be extraordinarily difficult, especially in an area you’re not familiar with.
-The good news is, your recruiter will have some resrouces and leads to help you find the exact right accomodations for you.
+The good news is, your recruiter will have some resources and leads to help you find the exact right accommodations for you.

 2. Work with a Transparent Travel Nurse Agency